kamchatka-volcano/fcgi_responder/README.md

 [![build & test (clang, gcc, MSVC)](https://github.com/kamchatka-volcano/fcgi_responder/actions/workflows/build_and_test.yml/badge.svg?branch=master)](https://github.com/kamchatka-volcano/fcgi_responder/actions/workflows/build_and_test.yml)

-`fcgi_responder` is a C++17 library implementing [Responder role](https://fast-cgi.github.io/spec#62-responder) of FastCGI protocol.
-It processes raw data, received from the web server, and returns serialized output, required to be sent back to the server by the client code.
-Thus, the implementation of connection to the web server lays outside the library's responsibilities, and clients can use whatever socket programming methods they prefer.
-This makes `fcgi_responder` being portable and having no external dependencies.
+`fcgi_responder` is a C++17 library that implements the [Responder role](https://fast-cgi.github.io/spec#62-responder) of the FastCGI protocol.
+It processes the raw data received from the web server and returns serialized output that needs to be sent back to the server by the client code.
+The library does not handle the implementation of the connection to the web server, so clients can use whatever socket programming methods they prefer.
+This makes `fcgi_responder` portable and free of external dependencies.

-`fcgi_responder` aims to be a modern and readable implementation of FastCGI protocol and our benchmark using `asio` library shows more than 100% increase in performance in comparison to the popular FastCGI implementation `libfcgi` written in C.
+`fcgi_responder` aims to be a modern and readable implementation of the FastCGI protocol.
+Our benchmark using the `asio` library shows more than 100% increase in performance compared to the popular FastCGI implementation `libfcgi`, which is written in C.

 <p align="center">
   <img height="372" src="doc/fcgi_responder_vs_libfcgi.png"/>
 </p>